codio/knowledge/source/instructors/teaching/behaviorinsights.rst

 Viewing Behavior Insights
 -------------------------
+..
+Note:: Behavior Insights will only appear once an assignment is marked as complete.

 When you go to the Student progress page of an assignment in that course, you will now see a **Behavior** column and be able to filter and sort based on the behavior indicator.

   .. image:: /img/insights/BehaviorInsightsStudentProgressIndicator.png